-Darryl Li is an anthropologist and attorney based at the Committee on Global Thought at Columbia University.
+Darryl Li is an anthropologist and attorney based at Yale University.
 He is an editor of Middle East Report.

 Articles by this Author